1.) Understanding the Mortgage Market

 6.)
 Make sure your income is sufficient

 It’s going to be your dream home.
 It’s going to be your lifetime home.
 With that being said, know what you want in your new home.
 Right now, you believe there is no reason not to get what you want.
 Or is there?
 From the moment you begin to look for your dream home, you dream about buying the largest and most modern home in the neighborhood.
-However, you may want to check your reality at your new front door.
+However, you may want to check your reality at your new front door, especially if you are a young home buyer.
 The fact is, your actual budget may be more prepared to get you a three bedroom, one and a half bath cottage starter home with the unfinished basement.
 Now think about your current income situation.
 Are you ready and able to fund the purchase of cottage without financing?
 If the answer is no, then it would be wise to likely rethink your plans and probably go back to the drawing board and reconsider your plans.
 According to Realtor Home Buyer and Seller Generational Trends Report, there were 88% of home buyers that had to finance their home.
 97% of the younger generation needed approval for a mortgage.
 A lender will look closely at the income of potential borrowers just to make sure they can afford the loans.
 By verifying income, they can get a better view of what you can or cannot afford.
 It may be your luck or lack thereof to get a lender that have stricter policies than other lenders.
 Due to past financial crises and increased government regulations across the housing market, it is not surprising that lenders are being more cautious about their lending practices.
 When contacting a potential lender, just simply cut to the chase and secure a list of the items this lender would need.
 These items could include,

 - Purchase contracts.